5T33Z0/OC-Little-Translated/P_OpCore_Simplify/README.md

 - If it works out of the box, congrats!
 If it doesn't work consult the [**OpenCore Troubleshooting Guide**](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html).

 ### If macOS is not installed
-- If macOS is not installed alread, you can follow this guide to [**create a USB Installer**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer) and put your EFI folder on it.
+- If macOS is not installed already, you can follow this guide to [**create a USB Installer**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer) and put your EFI folder on it.
 - Restart your system from the USB flash drive and [**install macOS**](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#installation-process).
 Windows users can also use [**UnPlugged**](https://github.com/corpnewt/UnPlugged).
 - For troubleshooting, consult the [**OpenCore Troubleshooting Guide**](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html).